joyrider3774/PlayniteSound/README.md

 # Playnite Sounds Extension
 Playnite Sounds is an extension to play audio files during Playnite events.
-It can only play WAV audio files and nothing else.
+It can only play WAV audio files and mp3 for music, nothing else.

 [Latest Release](https://github.com/joyrider3774/PlayniteSound/releases/latest)